nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 More information can be found in https://github.com/nordic-institute/X-Road/blob/master/doc/EnvironmentalMonitoring/Monitoring-architecture.md/

-Note (1): The Security Server sidecar must have available certificates and a subsystem registered on the central server.
+Note (1): The Security Server Sidecar must have available certificates and a subsystem registered on the central server.

 ## 7.2 Operational Monitoring
 Operational monitoring for the Security Server Sidecar provider can be used to obtain information about the services it is running.
 The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the security servers.
 The operational monitoring will create a database named "op-monitor" for store the data, this database can be configured internally in the container or externally (check 1.6).
 More information about how to test it can be found here https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring/Protocols

 # 8 Message log
-Message log will be available if we use the regular version of the X-Road Security Server sidecar instead of the 'slim' version.
+Message log will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.

 The purpose of the message log is to provide means to prove the reception of a regular request or response message to a third party.
 Messages exchanged between security servers are signed and encrypted.
 For every regular request and response, the security server produces a complete signed and timestamped document (Associated Signature Container).